Frequently Asked Questions

 About the Titan Arum (Amorphophallus titanum)

 In 1878, an Italian botanist named Odoardo Beccari “discovered” the titan arum in the dense equatorial rainforests of the island of Sumatra.
 Although the tubers that he sent to Florence died, some seeds survived, and a single seedling was sent to the Royal Botanic Gardens, Kew.
 It flowered in 1889.
 But only recently has the horticulture world had success in raising the corpse flower in cultivation.

 In August 2015, more than 75,000 people visited Spike, the Garden's first corpse flower to begin its bloom cycle.
 Spike ultimately did not have the energy to open.
 Alice the Amorphophallus bloomed in September 2015, and Sprout bloomed in April 2016.
 Java, our biggest titan arum ever at nearly 7 feet tall, bloomed in May 2017.
-Sumatra, which unleashed the most pungent odor of any corpse flower we've ever had, bloomed in June 2017.
-Now all eyes are on Sunshine, our first corpse flower to be displayed outside.
+Since then, Sumatra, Sunshine, Alice, and Spike have bloomed.